josephlou5/alicechess/README.md

 ## How to play

+### Command Line

-To start a game between two human players, you can easily just run the package on the command line:
+To start a game between two human players, you can run the package on the command line:

 ```bash
 $ python -m alicechess